zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/integration.md

 ### Actions

 Go ahead and click on the Submit button.
-A warning is triggered because, by design, nothing happens unless there is an [After Submit Action](actions) that specifies so.
+A warning is triggered because, by design, nothing happens unless there is an [After Submit Action](after-submit-actions) set that triggers some action.
 For now, let's add a simple action that will display a greeting message.

 1. Access the Form Area configuration created in the previous steps.
 1. Locate the Actions fields and add a new action of the type **Display Message**.